In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 Note that because rain can cause the lights to trip their circuit breakers, this Christmas light display is weather-dependent.
 Call before you go if you have concerns about incumbent weather.

-Now celebrating their 90th year, Rock City is a nationally known landmark in Lookout Mountain GA/TN.
+Now celebrating its 91st year, Rock City is a nationally known landmark in Lookout Mountain GA/TN.
 It’s also one of the best places to celebrate a Georgia Christmas.

 Named a Top 20 Event by the Southeast Tourism Society, their Enchanted Garden of Lights celebration is widely regarded among the best Christmas lights in Georgia.

-Held from November 18, 2022 to January 1, 2023, the event features nearly a million LED lights that transform Rock City Garden into a winter wonderland.
+The event features a million LED lights that transform Rock City Garden into a Winter wonderland.

 There are lots of seasonal activities to enjoy, including meeting Santa in his workshop and visiting the shops to buy personalized ornaments and festive Christmas decorations.